Diagnose and value the company to be resumed

 Legal documents

-• Extract K and/or Siren number : it is easily accessible in the company Directory
+- Extract K and/or Siren number : it is easily accessible in company Directory

 Accounting and financial documents

-Valuation does not allow the exact transfer price to be fixed, but rather to obtain orders of magnitude that will guide the negotiations.
+Valuation, on the other hand, does not determine the exact transfer price, but rather provides orders of magnitude that will guide the negotiations.

 As with any transaction, the transfer price of the company follows the law of supply and demand.
 A company coveted by multiple buyers will attract higher purchase offers.

-The estimate of the financial value of the company takes into account multiple criteria :
+The estimate of the financial value of the company takes into account several points:

 It exists multiple methods company valuation.
 It is important to combine each of these methods to obtain a valuation as close as possible to the real value.